fmalina/revisions-blocl/activism/theestablishment.md

 expected to find £20 billion of so-called ‘efficiency savings’ by 2015.

 None of this is accident: it is design.
-The NHS has been left in the grip of free-market ideologues.If it doesn’t generate profit, it doesn’t want to know.
+The NHS has been left in the grip of free-market ideologues.If it doesn't generate profit, it doesn't want to know.
 The market literally wants to make money, profit, that’s their philosophy, simple as that.
 It will end with a two-tier health-care system.